Oneo64/Starlattice/Technology/Weapons.md

  - **Core:** Mrokek
  - **Rate of Fire:** 700 rpm
  - **Length:** ~70 centimeters
- - **Projectile:** Contained plasma bolt
+ - **Projectile:** Contained plasma bolt (5 grams, heat estimated to be 2000 kelvins)
  - **Muzzle Velocity:** 330 m/s
  - **On impact:** Bolts explode in a small shower of sparks, burning whatever they touch.
  - **Effective Range:** ~500 meters

 A KAG MP-114, shortened to MP-144, is a plasmatic rifle manufactured in the Kagalarian Empire.
 It uses a mrokek core.

-Its containment field generator holds the plasma bolts using 2 kilojoules of energy.
+Its containment field generator holds the plasma bolts using 3 kilojoules of energy.

 #### KAG MN-12 (KAG Mrelniy Nogen Model 12)
  - **Type:** Semi-automatic plasmatic pistol